airbnb/mavericks/docs/mocking.md

 2. Initialize Mavericks via a call to `MockableMavericks.initialize` when your application is created.
 (This replaces the normal call to `Mavericks.initialize`)

-3. Use the `MockableMavericksView` interface in place of the normal `MavericksView` and override the `provideMocks` function to define mock states (guidance below)
+3. Use the `MockableMavericksView` interface in place of the normal `MavericksView` and override the `provideMocks` function to define mock states (guidance below).
+If you are using `mvrx-rxjava` you can have your classes implement both `MvRxView` and `MockableMavericksView`.

 4. To support generating mocks for an active screen, call the `registerMockPrinter` when the view is initialized (for example, in `onCreate` of the Fragment)